vantahawk/Graph_Learning_Group6/README.md

 .../group6$ python main.py
 ```

-...runs the evaluation (Ex.6) on all 3 ZINC datasets ['Train', 'Val', 'Test'] and for all 3 scatter aggregation types ['sum', 'mean', 'max'] once in said orders (9 results total).
-Alternatively specific  scatter-types can be chosen by setting the resp. keywords as stated here as optional arguments;  scatter-types after flag `-s`, all separated by spaces.
+...runs the evaluation (Ex.6) on all 3 ZINC datasets ['Train', 'Val', 'Test'] and for the best of the 3 scatter aggregation types ['sum', 'mean', 'max'].
+To run other aggregations, scatter-types can be chosen by setting the resp. keywords as stated here as optional arguments;  scatter-types after flag `-s`, all separated by spaces.
 E.g. in order to evaluate ZINC_Val & ZINC_Test using scatter_max & scatter_sum, set:

 `python main.py -s max sum`